tracee/tracee.github.io/bindings/jax-ws.md

 > This module can be used to add TracEE context propagation support to Java API for XML Web Services (JAX-WS) API for endpoints and webservice clients.

 Please add the following dependencies to enable TracEE JAX-WS support.
-For example in maven-style projects add to the pom.xml:
+For example in maven-style projects add to the `pom.xml`:

 ```xml
 <dependencies>